rafaelsf80/vertex-ai-labs/README.md

 ![Vertex pipelines result](2-pipeline-gcp-operators/pipeline_gccaip.png)

-## Lab 3: 3-step pipeline with lightweight Python components and TensorFlow
+## Lab 3: three-step pipeline with lightweight Python components and TensorFlow

 Demo code of a production pipeline using Vertex Pipelines, and training a model using lightweight python components: